 In its 31-year history, the Palm Beach County Criminal Justice Commission (CJC) has facilitated reform efforts for all facets of the criminal justice system, including law enforcement, courts, and corrections.
 CJC members understand that an overused jail is a symptom of an inefficient and ineffective system.
-It consumes 14 cents of every county tax dollar—an immense amount of funds that are needed in other areas.
-In addition, studies prove that pretrial detention causes disruption in the stability of families and communities.
-It leads to higher re-arrest rates and produces worse case outcomes with more back-end incarceration.
+It consumes 14 cents of every county tax dollar—funds that are needed in other areas.
+In addition, studies show that pretrial detention causes disruption in the stability of families and communities.
+It leads to higher re-arrest rates and produces worse case outcomes usually involving incarceration.

-To build on past efforts, Palm Beach County was awarded $2 million from the Safety and Justice Challenge in 2017 to implement strategies to reduce the jail population by 17% over the next two years, saving county tax dollars and improving outcomes for those involved in the criminal justice system.
-The CJC developed a comprehensive plan for local justice system reform including five key strategies to achieve this goal and create a safer, more effective system:
+To build on past efforts, Palm Beach County was awarded $3.7 million from the Safety and Justice Challenge between 2015 and 2019 to implement strategies to reduce the jail population by 23% by the end of 2021 and addressing racial and ethnic disparities.
+The CJC developed a comprehensive plan for local justice system reform including the following key strategies to create a safer, more equitable and effective system:

-- building data capacity to allow us to continuously analyze and improve our system.
+- Building data capacity to allow us to continuously analyze and improve our system.